albondad/chatchat/README.md

 - I can work with React and React related libraries (eg. Next.js, styled-components, classnames, etc.)
 - I can work with React hooks.
 - I can build my own custom React components.
+- I can work with version control systems like Git and GitHub.
+- I have experience working with Node and Node Modules.
 - I can consume web sockets.
 - I can work with Typescript.
 - I can build my own CSS and work with existing CSS conventions like BEM CSS.